Did you know there were barely any babies in Scotland named Jennifer or Gary anymore? Names that were once a staple of society are dying out.

 Craig, Mark, Paul and Steven are rapidly declining in popularity but as they are still firmly in double figures they likely have a few years of steam left in them.

 The names below, however are at risk of becoming extinct very soon.
-Declining into low single figures in the most recent data these names could be on the way out. – with only one baby boy receiving the name Greg in 2020.
+Declining into low single figures in the most recent data these names could be on the way out. – with only one baby boy each receiving the names Graham and Derek in 2022.

 Gone but not forgotten are the names that have been completely absent from the name list in recent years.
 Are these names primed for resurrection, or are they just no longer in fashion?